Birational morphisms and Poisson moduli spaces: Rigidity

 \begin{proof} It suffices to show that the natural map $\Hom(M,N)\to \Hom(\pi_*M,\pi_*N)$ is injective.
 Suppose $f:M\to N$ is in the kernel.
-Then it is 0 outside the exceptional locus, so has exceptional image, giving both an exceptional quotient of $M$ and an exceptional subsheaf of $N$. \end{proof}
+Then it is 0 outside the invisible locus, so has invisible image, giving both an invisible quotient of $M$ and an invisible subsheaf of $N$. \end{proof}

 Combining hypotheses gives the following.